E-Commerce H-1B Sponsorship Jobs in Washington DC

 Get Access To All Jobs

-Job Roles in E-Commerce in Washington DC
+H-1B E-Commerce Job Roles in Washington DC

-Project & Program Management25 jobs
+Project & Program Management5 jobs

-Business Strategy17 jobs
+Business Development4 jobs

-Partnerships & Business Development17 jobs
+Business Strategy4 jobs

-Sales14 jobs
+Marketing3 jobs

-Business Operations13 jobs
+Partnerships & Business Development3 jobs

-Strategy & Corporate Development13 jobs
+Strategy & Corporate Development3 jobs

-See all 62+ E-Commerce Washington DC jobs
+See all E-Commerce H-1B Jobs in Washington DC

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce Washington DC roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which e-commerce companies sponsor H-1B visas in Washington DC?

-Washington DC's e-commerce H-1B sponsorship activity is led by government technology and marketplace firms rather than traditional retail platforms.
+Washington DC's e-commerce H-1B visa sponsorship activity is led by government technology and marketplace firms rather than traditional retail platforms.
 Companies like Carahsoft Technology, SAIC, and Booz Allen Hamilton operate e-commerce and digital procurement functions that regularly sponsor H-1B workers.
 Larger national e-commerce employers with DC-area offices, including Amazon Web Services' government cloud division, also file H-1B petitions for technical and product roles in the region.

 Which cities in Washington DC have the most e-commerce H-1B sponsorship jobs?